kartavtcev/mailing-schedule/README.md

 # mailing-schedule

 Design ideas:
-+ build Minimal Viable Product
++ build Minimal Viable Product.
+If it's too simple - I can add features, but overengineering is also a mistake.
   + console
   + clarify requirements:
   ~if "the choices of multiple customers as input" to be continuous in time: use some persistence container (may be in-memory db)~